Tonomy-Foundation/accountability-framework/README.md

 'docker-compose build'

-* If you install new software dependancies you may need to build again
+* If you install new software dependancies you may need to stop and build again

 ## Run

-'docker-compose up'
+'docker-compose up -d'

 ## Stop